El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 I can't tell you how angry this makes Democrats and the media, president probably too.

-You're not you're not behaving the way you should.
+You're not behaving the way you should.

 You see, this just proves to them that you need to be controlled.

-This just proves to them that you are inherently not decent people.
+This just proves to them that you are inherently not decent people, that you inherently can't be trusted to do the right thing.

-The right thing here is to give up your guns so that another new town doesn't happen.
+The right thing here is to give up your guns so that another Newtown doesn't happen.

 The right thing here is to renounce the NRA.